BYD Dolphin vs Chevy Bolt 2027: Budget EV Battle - ThinkEV Canada comparison

 Which car has better cargo and passenger space?

 The Bolt 2027 is expected to be the larger vehicle.
-The Dolphin offers 345 litres of cargo space (1,310 litres with seats folded), while the Bolt is likely to offer 460+ litres (1,600+ litres folded).
-The Bolt's longer wheelbase also translates to better rear-seat legroom.
+The Dolphin offers 345 litres of cargo space (1,310 litres with seats folded).
+The Bolt is still likely to offer more cargo and rear-seat room based on its packaging and profile, but exact Canadian cargo figures should be treated as pending until GM publishes them.
 The Dolphin is the more compact car — easier to park and more nimble in the city, but less practical for families or regular cargo hauling.

 What is the total cost of ownership difference over 5 years?